 An effective brand positioning strategy is developed through careful analysis of each of these key elements.

-The position your brand takes in the market is quite simply, to stand out as the best choice for your audience.
+The position your brand takes in the market is quite simply to stand out as the best choice for your audience.

 They will already have plenty of choices in the market, but there will always be something different, faster, safer, more efficient, cheaper, more complete or more convenient that will appeal to them.
 This is your value proposition.
 This competitive advantage sets you apart from the noise.

 If your offer and image (your idea) provides an appealing alternative to the options they already have in the market, your brand has a chance of claiming a unique place in the mind of your audience.